binhe-lab/C037-Cand-auris-adhesin/02-case-studies/output/homolog-properties/2020-10-31/README.md

 **update 2021-02-05** submitted the additional 7 sequences and added the results to the bottom of the `PredGPI_result.txt`

+**update 2021-03-02** recovered the result for B9J08_004098 from 2020-07-24 folder and added the results to the top of the `PredGPI_result.txt`

 ### $\Beta$-aggregation sequence counts and intervals

-**update 2021-02-05**
-Seven more sequences were added and I ran them separately and combined the results to the `tango-output` folder.
 **update 2020-10-31**
 For this updated analysis, since only three sequences were removed/added, I simply created soft links for all tango output files from the 2020-07-24 analysis, and then added the result for the new _C. glabrata_ sequence result.
 All notes below are from 2020-07-24

+**update 2021-02-05**
+Seven more sequences were added and I ran them separately and combined the results to the `tango-output` folder.

+**update 2021-03-02**
+B9J08_004098 was added and I simply soft-linked the result from 2020-07-24 to the `tango-output` folder.

+**update 2021-03-04**
+I found XP_717775.2_Calbicans was missing from the tango results.
+Upon careful check, I found it has a single ambiguous code in its sequence "B", standing for Asparagine or aspartic acid.
+To make it work, I manually edited the XP_028889033_homologs_added.fasta file to change the B to N.

-_old notes_
+#### _old notes_

 Jan and Rachel's talks have shown that a $\Beta$ aggregation signature motif, in the form of "G[VI]{1,4}T{0,4}", is present in XP_028889033 as well as two other homologs.
 The goal here is to identify all such motifs among all homologs.
 Here I'll use the same `fuzzpro` program used above to identify GPIanchor to search for this pattern.